 Lightweight and fairly straightforward to install.
-3/8 in. x 50 ft. hose included in the sleek-looking enclosed design.
+3/8-inch x 50-foot hose included in the sleek-looking enclosed design.

-Roller mechanism has been known to stick, lock up, or not recoil smoothly.
-Long-term durability is questionable considering the plastic construction.
+The roller mechanism on this model has been known to stick, lock up, or not recoil smoothly.

 To get the best use out of your compressor – whether you want mobility in the workshop or around the house and yard – you often need more hose than is supplied as standard.
 The problem with loose hose is that it can soon end up snaking around everywhere.
 It's not just untidy; it's also a dangerous trip hazard.
 The answer is a good air hose reel, either a model that you can wind your existing hose onto or one that comes with its own hose.